autistic-symposium/master-algorithms-py/heaps/README.md

 <br>

-* it's cheaper to heapify an array of data (`O(N)`) than creating an empty heap and inserting each element (`O(N log(N))`).
+* it's cheaper to heapify an array of data (`O(N)`) than create an empty heap and inserting each element (`O(N log(N))`).
-	* heapify means create a binary tree and then comparing each nodes with their child (and swapping when necessary).
+	* heapify means create a binary tree and then comparing each nodes with their children (and swapping when necessary).
  	* parents node can simply exchange with their smallest child (so the max number of exchanges is `N/2`) and leaves are left out.

 * python's built-in heap differs from the standard implementation of a heap in two ways:
 	* firstly, it uses zero-based indexing, so it stores the root node at index zero instead of the size of the heap.
- 	* secondly, the built-in module does not offer a direct way to create a max heap, instead, we must modify the values of each eelement when inserting in the heap, and when removing it from the heap.
+ 	* secondly, the built-in module does not offer a direct way to create a max heap, instead, we must modify the values of each element when inserting in the heap, and when removing it from the heap.

 <br>